-Take, for instance, Mr A opted to open a defined contribution plan where he is contributing a portion of his salary on a pre-tax basis.
-A can choose as much as he wants to save in this plan but he must not cross the maximum prescribed by plan.
-His employer too shall make a matching contribution to the plan.
+Take, for instance, Mr. A opted to open a defined contribution plan where he is contributing a portion of his salary on a pre-tax basis.
+A can choose as much as he wants to save in this plan, but he must not cross the maximum prescribed by the plan.
+His employer, too, shall make a matching contribution to the plan.
 The funds accumulated are invested by this plan in a portfolio of securities.
 The level of risks highly depends on the choice and composition of the portfolio in which A feels most secure and comfortable.
 However, in most of the cases, employees like A might get to choose from numerous portfolio options.
 A can try and withdraw funds during his retirement age.
-If A wishes to withdraw his funds prior to his retirement then he will have to bear penalties as offered in the plan.
+If A wishes to withdraw his funds prior to his retirement, then he will have to bear penalties as offered in the plan.

 Defined Contribution Plan vs Defined Benefit Plan